yannan90/kaggle-2024-Eedi-8th-place-training-code/README.md

 ### Additional Resources
 For a detailed explanation and the inference notebook, please refer to the competition solution write-up: [Eedi 8th Place Solution Write-up](https://www.kaggle.com/competitions/eedi-mining-misconceptions-in-mathematics/discussion/551412)

+Here’s a version with proper line breaks for better readability: